 - 86% of event planners report that attendee satisfaction is their best gauge on event success.

 A tech-driven Marvel Comics exhibit featured at the Chicago Museum of Science & Industry in 2021

-10 Tips for Creating an Event Marketing Strategy
+How to Create an Event Marketing Strategy

 No matter your goals, your event marketing plan should help your organization stand out and make a positive impression.
 The right strategies will help you create a more meaningful, long-lasting relationship with your prospects and buyers.
 For pointers on how to create an event marketing plan that works, read the following list of ten tips to help your team gain inspiration!

 1. Brainstorm important KPIs for event planning success.

 Before your team starts planning any event, remember to define your goals and objectives.
 Many planners make the mistake of diving right into planning without first considering this crucial part of the event marketing process.
 You’ll find that your ROI will be much higher if you take time to plan out milestones, as well as how you plan to measure your success.

 So, what data points should you track?
 The answer is it’s up to you!
 If you’re unsure of where to begin, a study by CVENT suggests tracking “financial results, event attendance, lead generation and overall awareness” by conducting a post-event analysis, to be most successful.
 This allows you to track your conversion rate from “attendee” to “lead” so you can set a benchmark for future events.